This is not a particularly interesting story.

-I knew from (I think it was) John Carpenter's audio commentary on the DVD ... that the scene, in which we see Stevie Wayne (Adrienne Barbeau) in her jeep on the way to her radio station, that scene was filmed on the
+I knew from (I think it was) John Carpenter's audio commentary on the DVD ... that the scene, in which we see Stevie Wayne (Adrienne Barbeau) in her jeep on the way to her radio station, it was filmed on the

 l road to the lighthouse.

 So, at one point I was looking out of the window, and,